nuitrcs/intro-python-summer2019/python-exercises1.md

 Create variables `firstname` and `lastname` (or you may still have them defined from above).
 Insert them into a sentence that will read "My name is **firstname lastname**" (with the values of the variables) using the string `format()` function.

+  89\

 ## Lists

 Make a list with 3 of your favorite words.
 Referencing each word using its index, print the following sentence with each word inserted in turn: "One of my favorite words is \_\_\_."
-(Hint: remember how to concatenate strings?)
+(Hint: remember how to concatenate or format strings?)

 Replace the middle element of the list with a new word.